Sterling Weatherford: Chicago Bears

-On August 31, Weatherford was claimed by the Chicago Bears and signed to their active roster.
+On August 31, 2022, Weatherford was claimed by the Chicago Bears and signed to their active roster.
 Colts GM Chris Ballard was reportedly "upset" that the Bears claimed Weatherford, hoping to re-sign him to the team's practice squad.

+On July 25, 2023, Weatherford was waived.

+On July 26, 2023, Weatherford was claimed off waivers by the Los Angeles Rams, but was waived two days later with a failed physical.